Sugar Reach Channels Reconnection Project

 When will this project be constructed?

 Project designs will be completed in 2023.
 Construction is planned to be completed in two phases starting in summer 2024 and will be completed in 2025.
-Work within the Methow River is limited to the month of July in each year to protect fish species, but out of water work is expected to occur between June and October.
+Generally, work within the Methow River is limited to the month of July in each year to protect fish species, but special exemptions will allow these projects to be constructed in late summer and early fall to take advantage of low flow conditions.

 Methow Salmon prioritizes working with local and regional contractors.
-This will be a large project that will span two construction seasons.
-We will be reaching out to contractors is 2023 to introduce the project and host a series of site visits.
-Contractors are encouraged to contact us to be placed on our contractor list.
+This will be a large project that will span three construction seasons starting in 2024 Contractors are encouraged to contact us to be placed on our contractor list.

 Who is doing this project?